This review contains affiliate links which means If you use our link to make a purchase, We may receive a small commission at no extra cost to you.

 On the connectivity front, this device comes with a Type-C and Type-A USB port (Still no HDMI though.)
-Battery backup is just a notch under what the Apple can eke out at around 11 hours plus, excellent considering the larger hungrier display.
+Battery life is just a notch under what the The Surface 3 can eke out at around 11 hours plus of battery life, which is excellent considering the larger and hungrier display.

 Pricey but worth it.
 You should get the Surface Laptop 3 if you want a fast, chic and utilitarian Windows laptop.
 The 8 GB RAM 256 GB SSD model is yours for just over $1200.

-Dimensions: 13.4 x 9.6 x 0.57 inches | Screen Type: IPS LED backlit | ScreenSize: 15 Inches | Resolution: 2496 x 1664, 2K | Processor speed: 2.2 GHz (Turbo up to 3.8 GHz) | RAM: 8 GB/16 GB | Operating System: Windows 10 Home | Storage: 128 GB/256 GB/ 512 GB SSD | Weight: 3.4 pounds | Battery backup: 11.5 hours
+Dimensions: 13.4 x 9.6 x 0.57 inches | Screen Type: IPS LED backlit | Screen Size: 15 Inches | Resolution: 2496 x 1664, 2K | Processor speed: 2.2 GHz (Turbo up to 3.8 GHz) | RAM: 8 GB/16 GB | Operating System: Windows 10 Home | Storage: 128 GB/256 GB/ 512 GB SSD | Weight: 3.4 pounds | Battery backup: 11.5 hours

 The ace in our trading laptop series is the MacBook Pro 15.
 Why?

-If that’s not enough you get one of the most powerful chipsets on a laptop yet, the 2.3 GHz i9 that can turbo all the way to 4.8 GHz.
+If that’s not enough you get one of the most powerful chipsets on a laptop yet, the 2.3 GHz Intel Core i9 that can turbo all the way to 4.8 GHz.

 At up to 500 nits of brightness, you have enough to work outdoors as well.
-Considering the ‘up to 11 hours wireless surfing’ marketed by Apple, you surely will quite close to it.
+Considering the ‘up to 11 hours wireless surfing’ marketed by Apple, you surely will be quite close to it.